-Buffalo State prohibits the possession or keeping of any deadly weapons or dangerous instruments-including firearms, tasers, explosives, explosive devices, knives, blackjacks, chukka-sticks, sling shots, and kung fu-style weapons-on campus, including in any vehicle on campus.
+Buffalo State prohibits the possession, use, or storage of any deadly weapons or dangerous instruments-including firearms, explosives, explosive devices (including fireworks), knives, blackjacks, chukka-sticks, sling shots, and kung fu-style weapons-on campus, including in any vehicle on campus.
 The use of any object with intent to harm another is prohibited.

-Possession or use of these items is also prohibited: fireworks, firecrackers or similar explosives, CO-2-type firearms, spring-powered firearms, chemical aerosol sprays, and pepper aerosol sprays.
+Possession or use of these items is also prohibited: CO-2-type firearms, spring-powered firearms.
 Violators of this policy will be subject to criminal prosecution, if applicable, and appropriate disciplinary action by the university.